Sextuple (association football)

-The term sextuple is mainly used in the sports press for winning six important national and international titles in sport, especially in football, within one sporting year or season.
+The term sextuple is mainly used in the sports press for winning six important national and international titles in sport, especially in football, within one season or calendar year.

 During a football season, clubs typically take part in a number of national competitions, such as in a league and one or more cup competitions, and sometimes in continental competitions.
 Winning multiple competitions is considered a particularly significant achievement.
 Doubles and triples tend to be long-remembered achievements, but they occur with a certain frequency, while winning four or more trophies in a season is much less common.
 In the 2010s, the terms quadruple, quintuple, and sextuple were sometimes used to refer to four, five, and six trophies in a single season.

-This list is limited to clubs that play in the top division of their league system.

-FC Barcelona and FC Bayern Munich are the only two teams to have achieved the sextuple, having achieved that in 2009 and 2020 respectively.

-Sextuple in European football
+Sextuple in continental football

-In terms of football, the sextuple means that a club has to win six official competitions in a row.
-The performance can be achieved through victories in the same season.
+In terms of football, the sextuple means that if a club can win six official competitions in a row, it has to do so.
+The performance can be achieved through victories in the same season or calendar year.